We don’t complete a task or reach a goal unless we put ourselves in the right mindset to achieve those goals.

 In this day and age, we have everything we need at our fingertips- literally.

 With a few clicks of the mouse, we can have most items delivered to our homes within 24 hours or a few days.
 If you don’t even want to wait that long, you can get in your car, drive to a store, and get what you need.

 Yes, this may cost you money in the future, but this is one of the decisions you need to make.
 Do you use this item- or are you keeping this item just in case?

 I’m here to tell you, just in case is not a reason to keep an item.

-If you haven’t used it in the past month, or at the least, the last season, you are likely not to use it in the future.
+If you haven’t used it in the past year, you are likely not to use it in the future.
 So let it go.
 If you do need it in the future, you might be able to borrow it from someone, or you can purchase it at your local shopping center.
 Or order it online.

 Keeping things just- in -case means it’s taking up valuable space but isn’t useful to your everyday life.
 It’s not even for sentimental reasons.
 Lose the just-in-case stuff to make room for the sentimental or valuable items you want to keep.

 Live in the present; deciding whether an item adds value to your life now is easier than trying to see into the future if you’ll need it then.

 New mindset: I do have time